eric-y33/ulti-tracker/README.md

 - You can save the state of my application by clicking "Save" **(do not click on this with an empty team, or else the empty team will be saved)**.
 - You can reload the state of my application by clicking "Load".

-## Phase 4: Task 2
-Sun Apr 02 11:29:53 PDT 2023
-Added Eric to the team.

-Sun Apr 02 11:30:09 PDT 2023
-Added Will to the team.

-Sun Apr 02 11:30:12 PDT 2023
-Removed Will from the team.

-## Phase 4: Task 3
-If I were to refactor my program, I would mainly focus on splitting the GUI class into multiple classes.
-Separating it into classes that handle the panels and components for saving, player information viewing, and team editing would increase the project's overall cohesion.
-The main GUI class would then use these classes to help "glue together" all the pieces rather than provide functionality, and making the GUI application run from a "Main" class would also be an appropriate change.

 ---
 ## Sources